cadbox1/prawn-stack/README.md

 1. [Tune](https://www.jeremydaly.com/manage-rds-connections-aws-lambda/) the RDS connection settings for Serverless.
 1. Set a maximum Lambda concurrency.
 1. Use [serverless-postgres](https://github.com/MatteoGioioso/serverless-pg) for connecting to postgres.
+1. Explain provisioned concurrency.

+### Done.

+1. Deploy a cdk stack with RDS and Lambda.
+1. Setup Express to call the same handler as Lambda.
+1. Setup serverless-express to make routing conistent for local and deployed environments.
+1. Setup pageViews with local postgres database.

 ## Related Projects